kamaltripathi/CppBasics/README.md

 2. Teach yourself C++ by Schildt

-To run the code, use g++ -o object_filename codefilename.cpp to compile the code and then use ./object_filename to run the code.
+Use g++ -o executable_name codefilename.cpp to compile the code and then use ./executable_name to run the code.

 Codes Names and Purpose:

-1_hello_world : simple first code to just print out a sentence.
+[1_hello_world](https://github.com/kamaltripathi/CppBasics/tree/main/1_hello_world): simple first code to just print out a sentence.